lrgresearch/oldwebsite/index.md

 ## News

+#### September 2020

+* Our "Structural parameters and electronic properties of 2D carbon allotrope: graphene with a kagome lattice structure" titled study is accepted at Chemical Physics Letters.

 #### May 2020

 * We have attended the [Kobit-4 Quantum Optics and Information meeting](https://kobit.org.tr/tr/) held online because of pandemic with two proceedings.